BurlingtonCodeAcademy/portfolio-cra-github-pages/README.md

 ## Page Footer

-* Add a consistent, and better yet *persistent*, footer to your portfolio page which should include:
+Add a *persistent* footer to your portfolio page which should include:
   * Contact Info
   * CopyWrite Info
   * Social Media Links